Chief Executive Officer

 Database and Web Communications Coordinator

 Jon Sayer is School's Out's webmaster and manages the organization's customer relationship database.
 He recieved his BA in Journalism from Western Washington University in 2008.
 After working in non-profit website management at such organizations as YES!
 Magazine, One NorthWest, and Crosscut Public Media, Jon spent two years teaching English as a Peace Corps Volunteer in Romania, where he created Teach Like A PCV, a TEFL resources website.
 He joined School's Out Washington in February, 2014.
-In his spare time he is a writer and hiker in between playing video games far too much.
+In his spare time he is a writer, hiker, and traveller.